whizzml/examples/automl/automl-script/readme.md

   new resources are generated from the training data.
 * `shallow-search`: (boolean) If true, AutoML will perform a more shallow (but faster) search of the best features and models.
-A ramdomly sampled dataset will be used in some stages of the process and the maximum training time of the OptiML will be more limited.
+A ramdomly sampled dataset will be used in some stages of the process, only one association discovery will be created (with lift metric) and the maximum training time of the OptiML will be more limited.
 Default value is `False`.
 * `configuration-params`: (map) Execution configuration